JoseJX/analogue-pocket-patches/README.md

 To generate the `.pocket` file, the ROM is decompiled with [mgbdis](https://github.com/mattcurrie/mgbdis) and recompiled with [rgbds](https://github.com/gbdev/rgbds) after patching.

 Finally, the header needs to be modified to use Analogue's header rather than the Nintendo header.
-After compilation, the header is modified.
+After compilation, modify the header.

 The final IPS patch is generated using [lipx](https://github.com/kylon/Lipx), comparing the original ROM with the patched version.